Otto Graham: Early life

-Born into a family of four boys in Waukegan, Illinois, Graham set a first state record at birth weighing 14 lbs 12 oz.
-Graham's first interest growing up was music; both parents were music teachers.
-Encouraged by his parents—his father having taught famous comedian Jack Benny— he took up several instruments: the piano, violin, cornet and French horn.
+College career

 Graham also excelled in athletics, and attended Northwestern University on a basketball scholarship in 1940.
 There he played on the varsity basketball team as a freshman and continued to study music.
 Graham did not take up football until his sophomore year, when Northwestern coach Pappy Waldorf saw him throwing in an intramural game and invited him to practice with the team.
 Northwestern's coaches were impressed with his running and passing, and Waldorf convinced him to sign up.
 Although football became Graham's primary sport, he also played baseball and continued on the basketball team.
 As a senior, he was named a first-team basketball All-American.

+He was a member of Alpha Delta Phi social fraternity (formerly The Wranglers).

 Graham's first game for the Northwestern Wildcats football team was on October 4, 1941, when he caught a Kansas State punt and returned it 90 yards for a touchdown.
 He ran and passed for two more touchdowns in the 51–3 victory.
 After scoring another pair of touchdowns in a win against Wisconsin, Graham passed to his wide receivers for two touchdowns in a victory over the Ohio State Buckeyes, coached by Paul Brown, the Buckeyes' only loss of the 1941 season.
 Northwestern ended the year with an 11th-place showing in the Associated Press Poll.